-The Base Salary \prime paid by the University to the Employee for Emp oloyee's services and satisfactory performance of the terms s and conditions of this Agreement shall be at the e base rate of \$ from , through (" Base Salary ") per fiscal year (a fiscal year begins on July 1 and ends the following June 3 30), prorated to the portion of the fiscal year the Employe ee is actually employed, and payable in equ ual monthly installments by the University to the Employ ee on the first working day of each consecutive calendar month during the Term.
-Consistent with Section 1 4.5 of this Agreement, the President will co onduct an annual review of the Employee.
-In the Presid lent's sole and unfettered discretion, if the Emplo oyee satisfactorily performs under this Agreement for the calendar year, the President may incre ease the Employee's guaranteed base salary to a rate of \$ effective .
-Thereafter, in the President's sole and unfettered discretion, if the Employee satisfactor rily performs under this Agreement for the calenda r year, the President may increase the Employee's guaranteed base effective cle 5.1, in the event there are salary reduced by the same percentage through the mechanisms require leave days.
-Employee shall no by Employer to other profession awards for Nevada System of Hi r any fiscal year during the Term, ge and in the same manner as other of by the Board of Regents, such as, to be eligible for Cost of Living Adjustment staff of the University.
-If the New gher Education faculty and the Nevados for University employees, Employees r non-tenured faculty of University for example, pay cuts and unpaid nents ("COLA") as may be provided vada State Legislature funds merit da System of Higher Education and 5.2 Initial Employment Allowan 5.2.a Initial Employmen cate an initial employment allowance for the nurnose of reimburging the Employee for reasonable movin percent of the base compensati g and related expenses for relocation on.
-Employee must submit written in the subject to approval by the President is subject to approval by the President. on which shall not exceed ten (10) invoices or other documentation of
+The Base Salary p aid by the University to the Employee for Employ 'ee's services a ınd satisfacto ry performance of the terms a nd conditions of this Agreement shall be at the ba ase rate of \$ from , through ("Base Salary") p er fiscal year (a fiscal year be egins on July 1 and ends the following June 30), prorated to the portion of the he fiscal year the Employee is actually employed, and payable in equal monthly instal lments by tl he University to the Employee on the first working day of each consecutive cale endar month di uring the Teri m.
+Consistent with Section 4 .5 of this Agreement, the President will condi uct an annual review of the he Employee.
+In the Presiden it's sole and unfettered discretion, if the Employee e satisfactorily l performs und er this Agreement for the calendar year, the President may increase e the Employe e's guarante ed base salary to a rate of \$ effective .
+Thereafter, in the President's sole and unfettered d liscretion, if the Employee satisfacto rily performs under this Agreement for the calendar year, the President may increase the Employee's guaranteed base effective Notwithstanding this Artic cle 5.1, in the event there are salary reductions throughout the Nevada reduced by the same percentage through the mechanisms required leave days.
+Employee shall not by Employer to other professions awards for Nevada System of Hig any fiscal year during the Term, e and in the same manner as other driving the Board of Regents, such as be eligible for Cost of Living Adjustmal staff of the University.
+If the News of the University and the Nevals for University employees, Employe er non-tenured faculty of University, for example, pay cuts and unpaid nents ("COLA") as may be provided vada State Legislature funds merit da System of Higher Education and 5.2 Initial Employment Allowance and Fringe Benefits 5.2.a Initial Employment for the number of reimburging the ate an initial employment allowance g and related expenses for relocation on.
+Employee must submit written nt is subject to approval by the President